google-research/arco-era5/README.md

 | `$BUCKET/co/`  | Cloud Optimized | A port of gaussian-gridded ERA5 data to Zarr.                                 |
 | `$BUCKET/raw/` | Raw Data        | All raw grib & NetCDF data.                                                   |

-Files are updated from ECMWF on a monthly cadence (on roughly the 9th of each month) with a 3 month delay, which avoids including preliminary versions of ERA5.
-The date of the latest available data can be found by inspecting the "time" axis of each Zarr store.
+ - Files are updated from ECMWF on a **monthly cadence** (on roughly the 9th of each month) with a 3 month delay, which avoids including preliminary versions of ERA5.
+ - The most recent data available can be found by examining the metadata associated with each Zarr store.
+The metadata encompasses three essential attributes: `valid_time_start`, `valid_time_end`, and `last_updated`.
+These attributes specify the start date, end date, and most recent time of update for the dataset's data, respectively.

 ## Analysis Ready Data